Blocking and Managing Email Spam

 Do Nothing

-As a business owner with a wide web presence, dealing with spam is a necessity.
+As a business owner with a comprehensive web presence, dealing with spam is necessary.
 I have to deal with spam because I prefer not to put up any blocks or barriers between myself and customers.

 Advantage: All emails get through.

-I am of the mindset that if you want the world to beat a path to your door, it’s better to keep the proverbial pathway clear and unencumbered.
-However, if you’re getting 1,000 spam emails a day, then maybe it would be best to consider options 1, 2 and 3.
+I believe that if you want the world to beat a path to your door, it’s better to keep the proverbial pathway clear and unencumbered.
+However, if you’re getting 1,000 spam emails daily, it may be best to consider options 1, 2, and 3.